Some in China return to regular activity after COVID infections

 No immediate surge of Chinese tourists expected after re-opening

-(Additional reporting by the Beijing newsroom and Nori Shirouzu; Writing by Farah Master; Editing by Clarence Fernandez)
+(Additional reporting by the Beijing newsroom and Martin Pollard; Writing by Farah Master; Editing by Clarence Fernandez)

 ((farah.master@thomsonreuters.com;+852 96318262))